grafana/grafana/docs/sources/datasources/influxdb/query-editor/index.md

 ## Flux query editor

-Grafana supports Flux when running InfluxDB v1.8 and higher.
+Grafana supports Flux when running InfluxDB v and higher.
 If your data source is [configured for Flux]({{< relref "./#configure-the-data-source" >}}), you can use the [Flux query and scripting language](https://www.influxdata.com/products/flux/) in the query editor, which serves as a text editor for raw Flux queries with macro support.